 This video is about my lighting solution.
 I’ve been using the Andoer Softbox Lighting Kit from the beginning but though it’s a great product (the link is below) it was too big for my small room.
 So I started doing some research and came across the Neewer ZC-10S Lighting Kit.
 This small, dimmable LED kit is perfect for my recording environment and it didn’t break my budget.

 If you’re doing videos from a small room and you’re on a budget, these Neewer LED lights might be for you.
-Here’s the links to what I talk about in this video:
+Here’s the links to what I talk about in this video.
+NOTE: These are affiliate links.

 - Neewer 2 Packs Dimmable 5600K USB LED Video Light with Adjustable Tripod Stand/Color Filters – https://amzn.to/39albdQ